alexellis/derek/GET.md

 * Now raise a PR to the `.CUSTOMERS` file

-Raise a PR to this file, and make sure you use `git commit --sign-off` rather than the UI to make the PR
+Raise a PR to this file, and make sure you use `git commit --signoff` rather than the UI to make the PR

 https://github.com/alexellis/derek/blob/master/.CUSTOMERS